-A lab-grown diamond is created inside a lab using modern technology that replicates the growing process of a natural diamond, resulting in a stone that is chemically and visually the same as ones created by mother nature.
-There are two procedures used to grow diamonds in a lab: High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).
-The lab process takes approximately 6 to 8 weeks versus the billions of years it takes the earth to create a diamond.
+A lab-grown diamond is created inside of a lab using modern technology that replicates the growing process of a natural diamond, resulting in a stone that is chemically and visually the same as one created by mother nature.
+There are two procedures used to grow diamonds this way, and the process takes approximately 6 to 8 weeks versus the billions of years it takes the earth to create a diamond.

 What Are Lab Grown Diamonds?

 Naturally occurring diamonds formed deep beneath the Earth billions of years ago when carbon dioxide was exposed to extreme heat and pressure.
 The stones were transported by volcanic explosions closer to the surface where people were able to discover and mine them.
 Thanks to modern technology, we’re able to replicate those same conditions of heat and pressure in a lab to create a diamond in much less time, and utilizing fewer resources than mother nature to create one.

 The only thing that makes a lab-grown diamond different from a naturally occurring one is its place of origin.
 One comes from the Earth, the other comes from a lab and both have identical chemical, physical and visual properties.
 Regardless of where and how the stone was created, crystallized carbon is a gemstone known as a diamond.
 Even to a well-trained eye, it’s impossible to tell the difference between a natural versus a lab-grown stone, and distinguishing between the two can only be done with specialized equipment.